lpg-tech/ch-lab-lr/input/pagecontent/usecases-english.md

 KlebsiellaKeller (Patient)

 MD Eva Erlenmeyer notes the presence of a positiv Ebola haemorragic fever PCR Test.
-She gets the notification form from the BAG, wich is populated with demografics of placer, filler and patient.
+She gets the notification form from the BAG, which is populated with demografics of placer, filler and patient.